 The Lightbus worker process (

-The Lightbus worker is a long running process which serves two purposes:
+The Lightbus worker is a long running process started using

 - Instantiate the

-- Register handlers for any events you wish to listen for
+- Setup listeners for any events you wish to listen for

 For example, let's use the